Authentication journeys

 Authentication journeys include identification and authentication steps, such as providing identifiers and authentication methods.
 Unlike other user journeys, they don't include other kinds of steps, such as business processes.

 For authentication journeys, the Access component serves as the main entry point.
-You configure the relying parties (RP) on the Access admin console, which is responsible for validating incoming federated login protocol requests.
+You configure the relying parties (RP) on the Access admin console, and the Access component is responsible for validating incoming federated login requests.
 After validation, Access hands over the request to the user journey orchestration module to perform the actual user authentication.

 The user journey orchestration module does not manage any user data.
-Upon successful authentication, Access connects with an identity store and authentication backend to compile the user claims requested by the relying party.
-At this point, the user journey orchestration module only supports authentication where Thales hosts the user interface.
+When an authentication is successful, Access connects with an identity store and authentication backend to compile the user claims the the relying party requested.
+The user journey orchestration module supports only authentication where Thales hosts the user interface.

 Parts of an authentication journey